Taste the authentic robata grill in London: binchotan‑fired dishes at Aki Marylebone

 You know when a meal is technically perfect, but it doesn’t quite haunt you afterwards?

 The fish was pristine.
 The seasoning was correct.
 The service was smooth.
-And yet—no spark.
+And yet, no spark.
 No heat with meaning.
 No sense that the kitchen was doing something ancient and quietly obsessive.

 That missing element often comes down to one thing: the grill.
-Not “a grill” in the generic sense.
-A robata grill: Japan’s fireside cooking tradition, engineered for precision, patience, and the kind of caramelisation that makes you pause mid-sentence.
+Not a grill in the generic sense.
+A robata grill, Japan’s fireside cooking tradition, engineered for precision, patience, and the kind of caramelisation that makes you pause mid-sentence.

 Robata dishes worth ordering (in the right order)

-If you want the robata section to do its job properly, order it like a sequence, not a scattergun list.
+If you want the robata section to do its job properly, treat it like a tasting menu sequence, not a scattergun list.
+Start clean, then let the heat build.

 ASPARAGUS: brown butter hazelnut miso, yuzu sesame.